+PSYC-1010 Introduction to Psychology I -

+- Foundations

-PSYC-1010 Introduction to Psychology I - Foundations PSYC-1020 Introduction to Psychology II - Individuals and Interactions
+- PSYC-1020 Introduction to Psychology II Individuals and Interactions

-PSYC-3400 Abnormal Psychology
+- PSYC-3400 Abnormal Psychology

-BIOL-1360 Anatomy of the Human Body
+- BIOL-1360 Anatomy of the Human Body

 Nine credit hours of psychology and counselling studies, including a minimum of three credit hours in each of developmental psychology and counselling studies

 Additional Music and/or Psychology Elective

-Music electives-6 credit hours

-Music or Psychology elective-3 credit hours
+Music electives-6 credit hours Music or Psychology elective-3 credit hours

-Dearee reaulations:

-- Students must meet the program requirements as stipulated for the year in which they gain admission to the program. - Students must include at least one credit hour of a choral ensemble (MUSC-X700, X701, X702) and one credit hour of a small ensemble. - Church Music courses (MUSC/BTS-2300, 2310, 3310, MUSC-2320 or 2330) cannot be used toward the fifteen credit-hour BTS requirement. - 4.
-Students may include a maximum of fifteen credit hours of individual applied music credits in this program. - 5.
-Students must complete all other degree requirements before starting the internship. - 6.
-The CMU Music faculty is responsible for upholding the standards of practice of the Music Therapy profession in order to ensure client safety.
+- 1. Students must meet the program requirements as stipulated for the year in which they gain admission to the program. - 2.
+Students must include at least one credit hour of a choral ensemble (MUSC-X700, X701, X702) and one credit hour of a small ensemble. - 3.
+Courses used to fulfill the 6 credit hour church music requirement (MUSC/BTS-2300, 2310, 3310, MUSC-2320 or 2330) cannot be used toward the fifteen credit-hour BTS requirement. - Students may include a maximum of fifteen credit hours of individual applied music credits in this program. - 5.
+Students must complete all other degree requirements before starting the internship.

+6. The CMU Music faculty is responsible for upholding the standards of practice of the Music Therapy profession in order to ensure client safety.
 Music therapists work with people in a wide range of settings, with many different abilities and challenges.
 Within the therapist-client relationship, it is assumed that the therapist is in a state of physical and emotional health in order to address clients' needs in clinically suitable and appropriate ways.
 Continuance in the Music Therapy program will be contingent on adequate level of academic, clinical, and personal competencies as assessed by CMU Music Faculty each semester.

-15.2.2.
-Bachelor of Music Therapy, two-year afterdegree Admission Requirements:
+16.2.2.
+Bachelor of Music Therapy, two-year after- degree

+Admission Requirements:
-A completed Bachelor of Music degree or its equivalent with a minimum GPA of 2.5

-The equivalent of PSYC-1010 Introduction to Psychology I

-- Foundations AND PSYC-1020 Introduction to

-Psychology II - Individuals and Interactions

-A successful interview and audition

-Testing of competencies, including skills in keyboard, guitar, percussion, and voice.
+- A completed Bachelor of Music degree or its equivalent with a minimum GPA of 2.5 - The equivalent of PSYC-1010 Introduction to Psychology I - Foundations AND PSYC-1020 Introduction to Psychology II - Individuals and Interactions - A successful interview and audition - Testing of competencies, including skills in keyboard, guitar, percussion, and voice.
 The results of this testing may indicate course requirements additional to those listed below

-Graduation Requirements:

-60 credit hours fulfilling the program requirements as specified below A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 66 credit hours Residency Requirements:
+- 60 credit hours fulfilling the program requirements as specified below - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 66 credit hours

-- 12 credit hours of the last 30 credit hours in the degree program

-- 12 credit hours of Music Therapy, not including the practica or the internship
+- 12 credit hours of the last 30 credit hours in the degree program - 12 credit hours of Music Therapy, not including the practica or the internship

 Core Curriculum Requirements-12 credit hours

-Twentieth Century

-Biblical and Theological Studies-9 credit hours, 3 credit hours may be selected from the following:

-MUSC/BTS-2300 Music Ministry and Resources

-MUSC/BTS-2310 Hymnology - The History of
+- Biblical and Theological Studies-9 credit hours, 3 credit hours may be selected from the following: MUSC/BTS-2300 Music Ministry and Resources MUSC/BTS-2310 Hymnology - The History of Congregational Song MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship - MUSC/BTS-3310 Church Renewal and Music in the Twentieth Century Integrative Studies-3 credit hours at the 3000-level - or above drawn from BTS or MUSC

-Congregational Song

-MUSC-2320 Liturgy and Artistic Expression

-MUSC-2330 Leading Music and Worship

-MUSC/BTS-3310 Church Renewal and Music in the

-Integrative Studies-3 credit hours at the 3000-level or above drawn from BTS or MUSC

-Music Requirements:
+Music Requirement:

-A minimum of 6 credit hours MUSC-4800 Research in Music Education and Therapy Ensemble/Individual Applied Music Studies-3 credit hours Music Therapy Requirements:
+Ensemble/Individual Applied Music Studies-3 credit hours